|HMRC Reference:Notice 204A (October 2012)||View Change History|

 Yes.
 You will need to be able to confirm the receipt of your goods electronically.
 Regardless of which method you use to do this, you will need to register and enrol for EMCS through our Online Services.
 Further information on this can be found in section 6.

 Yes.
-All TRCs must comply with the conditions and restrictions detailed in this notice.
-In addition, we may apply specific conditions to your approval, which we will list on your certificate of registration.
+We may apply specific conditions to your approval, which we will list on your certificate of registration.

 For information on what you should do if you disagree with any conditions we impose, see section 12.